markjprice/cs11dotnet7/docs/errata/common-errors.md

 # Missing functions in the partial Program class

-## CS0103 The name 'DoSomething' does not exist in the current context
+## CS0103 The name 'DoSomethingElse' does not exist in the current context

 In my book, I show how to define functions that can be easily called directly in the `Program.cs` file because you add them to the `partial Program` class definition.
 You can put these functions in a separate file, for example, `Program.Helpers.cs`, as shown in the following code:

-> Note: The filename is not important and you can have as many files as you like, for example, `Program.Helpers.cs`, `Program.Functions.cs`, `Any.Thing.cs`, and even `Muppets.cs`.

 ```cs
 // A file named Program.Helpers.cs.